tailscale/caddy-tailscale/README.md

 somewhat noisy so are turned off by default.
 Set `TS_VERBOSE=1` to see the URL logged.
 After the node had been added to your network, you can restart Caddy without the debug flag.

+### Choosing the Tailscale hostname

+The default Tailscale hostname is set to `caddy-tsnet-client`.
+You may use your own Tailscale hostname by setting the `TS_HOSTNAME` environment variable.

 ## Caddy authentication provider